-Cleaning stairs with a bulky upright vacuum is one of the more frustrating household chores.
+Cleaning stairs with a bulky upright vacuum can be a frustrating household chore.
 Fortunately, there are vacuums that excel at cleaning staircases.
 In this article, we've listed our top UK models in this category - along with our pick for the best vacuum for stairs.

 #1 Pick: Dyson V7 Animal

 - Which are the Best Vacuums for Stairs?

 In the UK, we love our upright vacuums.
 It’s true they are great for quickly cleaning floors, but uprights are often too wide to fit on a step and have weak suction through the hose.